 So, if a sound is OK for my ears, why would it be bad for a dog?
 I think we all know by now that dogs have far better hearing than people do.
 This means that their sensitive ears will get damaged more quickly.

-Dogs, on the other hand, do not live as long as humans, so the damage has less time to accumulate.
+Dogs do not live as long as humans, so the damage has less time to accumulate.
 This does not mean however that the ears of dogs can be forgotten about.
 Where there are sudden loud noises, or ears are exposed to prolonged noise, it can be just as essential to protect your dog’s hearing.
-A lot of dogs will suffer without making a fuss when a sound is too loud
+A lot of dogs will suffer without making a fuss when a sound is too loud.

-Dogs are in fact born deaf, and do not really start hearing until they are about three weeks old.
+Dogs are in fact born deaf and do not really start hearing until they are about three weeks old.
 When there hearing is fully developed a few months later, their hearing is far better than yours.
 Compared to a human, the average dog can hear about four times further.
-Given that dog will not understand what the sounds they hear are, these deafening sounds, from the dog perspective, can be frightening!
+Given that dog will not understand what the sounds they hear are, these deafening sounds, from the dog perspective, can frighten!

 Dogs can also hear frequencies about twice as high as a human.
-Humans can hear the ranges of about 64-23000Hz, and dogs can hear 67-45000Hz, which means that you miss half of the noises that a dog hears.
+Humans can hear the ranges of about 64-23000Hz, and dogs can hear 67-45000Hz, so you miss half of the noises that a dog hears.

 Dogs also have 18 muscles in the ear that allow them to point their ear towards the sound.
 This again means that they can hear it better and louder than you do.
 It would be the equivalent of a human cupping their hands to their ears so they can hear better.

 Some breeds of dog can hear better than others.
-In general dogs with ears that can perk up and face the sound (e.g. German Shepard) can hear better than dog which cannot do this. (e.g. Bassett Hound).
+Dogs with ears that can perk up and face the sound (e.g. German Shepard) can hear better than dog which cannot do this. (e.g. Basset Hound).
 So these types of dog need dog ear protection more often.
-(That is not to say that your floppy-eared dog never needs dog ear muffs!)
+(Not that your floppy-eared dog never needs dog ear muffs!)

 As you cannot hear ultrasonic noises, and your dog can, how do you know if these noises are too loud?
 The best way is to take notice of how your dog acts, and if they show signs of discomfort.
 Some of these signs are:

 If you expect thunder or know there is going to be a firework display, then making sure that the dog is tired would be a great start.
-If the dog is exhausted, there is less chance that they will be alert when any noises start
+If the dog is exhausted, there is less chance that they will alert when any noises start.

 Your dog feels safer and more comfortable with his “Pack”.
 If possible, stay at home with them and do not make any fuss when the thunder or fireworks start.